MinLabColumbia/VIBRANT/README.md

 ## Requirements
 The code was implemented in python 3.7.

+## Data
+Processed single-cell infrared spectrum data of all the drug treatments is avilable in VIBRANT_data, named as "SingleCellSpec_alldrug.mat".
+For each drug treatment, its corresponding single cell spectrum is named as "CELLSPEC_ALL_" + "drugname".
+The wavenumber matrix ("wave_all.mat") is also provided in this data to indicate the wavenumber location of each vibrational peak in the infrared spectrum.

 ## Codes
 The main codes for data preprocessing, predicting drug MoAs using machine learning and identifying test compounds with novel MoAs using novelty detection are included in VIBRANT_MainCodes.ipynb.